 For the Cranberry Salad

 - In a large mixer, beat the whipping cream until it turns into whipped cream.
-Add in 2 TBSP's sugar very slowly, allowing it to incorporate but not become over whipped.
+Add in 2 tablespoon's sugar very slowly, allowing it to incorporate but not become over whipped.
 Fold in the drained pineapple and the cranberry sauce.
 Add in the cream cheese and whip until combined.
 Fold in the mini marshmallows by hand.

 To assemble the dessert: